-PO 1: Acquire knowledge and skills in Teacher Education and apply the teaching competence according to the needs of the Employer/Institution / Society PO 2: Gain pedagogical and technological skills in the area of Teaching -Learning .
-PO 3: Inculcate the values of community living and nation building initiatives among school students PO 4: Succeed as a teacher through team work, ethical values, positive attitude and commitment in teaching profession PO 5: Demonstrate ICT knowledge and skills in facilitating learning process and evaluate learning outcomes PO 6: Utilize the student centred teaching methods to maximize achievement in school subjects PO 7: Demonstrate communicative skills, problem solving skills and critical thinking skills among the school students PO 8: Analyse problems and challenges in teaching learning and provide remedial measures
+PO 1: Acquire knowledge and skills in Teacher Education and apply the teaching competence according to the needs of the Employer/Institution / Society PO 2: Gain pedagogical and technological skills in the area of Teaching - Learning right from the first year of their Under Graduate degree program PO 3: Inculcate the values of community living and national building initiatives among school students PO 4: Succeed as a teacher through team work, ethical values, positive attitude and commitment in teaching profession PO 5: Demonstrate ICT knowledge and skills in facilitating learning process and evaluate learning outcomes PO 6: Utilize the student centred teaching methods to maximize achievement in school subjects PO 7: Demonstrate communicative skills, problem solving skills and critical thinking skills among the school students PO 8: Analyse problems and challenges in teaching learning and provide remedial measures

-Note: PO1, PO2 and PO3 can be common to all the departments.
+Note: PO1,PO2 and PO3 can be common to all the departments.
 The respective department can add the rest.

-Programme Specific Outcomes (PSO)
+Programme Specific Outcome (PSO)